Chart Color Schemes

 Torrensville's population is slightly younger than the national pattern

-The median age in Torrensville is 36 years, which is slightly below Greater Adelaide's average of 39 and also below Australia's median of 38.
+The median age in Torrensville is 36, which is slightly below Greater Adelaide's average of 39 and also slightly below Australia's median of 38.
 Compared to Greater Adelaide, Torrensville has a higher proportion of residents aged 25-34 (22.1%), but fewer residents aged 5-14 (8.6%).
-This proportion of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and the present, the population of 25 to 34 year-olds has increased from 20.6% to 22.1%, while the proportion of those aged 45-54 has decreased from 12.3% to 10.9%.
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
+According to the 2021 Census, the proportion of residents aged 25 to 34 has increased from 20.6% to 22.1%, while the proportion of those aged 45 to 54 has decreased from 12.3% to 10.9%.
 By 2041, Torrensville's age composition is expected to change significantly.
-The 25-34 age group is projected to grow by 14%, adding 132 people and reaching a total of 1,088 from the current figure of 955.
+Notably, the 25-34 age group is projected to grow by 14%, reaching a total of 1,090 residents from the current figure of 959.